 Storage-wise, it’s a bit disappointing that both phones’ starting internal memory is just 64GB.
 This is even more true for the iPhone 11 Pro, with its high initial price point.
 Still, you can splurge to get up to 512GB of storage, which should be plenty for professionals and creators who are purposely getting a Pro model to shoot 4K videos and ultrawide angle scenery.
 Normally, Android phones trump iPhones in this aspect since they still include a slot for expandable memory, but it seems the Pixel 4 won’t have that feature so users will have to make do with up to 128 GB.

-The iPhone 11 Pro is a true top-end phone but the Pixel 4 might offer better value.
+The iPhone 11 Pro is a true top-end phone but the Pixel 4 offers better value.

 For the first time, Apple felt that their current iPhone offering is powerful enough to add “Pro” to its name.
 And it’s completely justified.
 A three-prong attack consisting of a gorgeous, vibrant display, dazzling camera tools, and the A13 chip providing both brains and brawn propel the iPhone 11 Pro to the top of this year’s list of best smartphones.
 With speed that just extended its lead over competitors, as well as much improved battery life, it’s difficult to recommend another device if you’re looking for the best camera on a smartphone this year.